jluo1875/Kernel-Rootkit/README.md

 # Kernel-Rootkit
 ## Description

-This is a kernel rootkit for a 32-bit system, helping me understand how rootkits are made and work.
+This is a kernel rootkit made to infiltrate a 32-bit Windows system.

 ## Rootkit Features